Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Features of the structure energy minimization window

-When you initiate a structure energy minimzation process, a new window appears (Stereo-Electronic Energy Data) that shows all of the contributors to the strain energy of your molecular model.
+When you initiate a structure energy minimization process, a new window appears (Stereo-Electronic Energy Data) that shows all of the contributors to the strain energy of your molecular model.
 Each quantity of this dynamic display changes as the program approaches the desired minimum.
 There are two displays that can be useful if you want to stop the process prematurely, and these are at the bottom left of this Stereo-Electronic Energy Data Window.

 The upper display, pale blue number on a white background, shows the current minimum energy of the molecular model.
 It has intentionally been programmed to show the energy in millicalories, so that if there are very small energy changes occurring, these can be viewed.